luabind/luabind/doc/docs.rst

 To keep down the compilation-time luabind is built as a library.
 This means you have to either build it and link against it, or include its source files in your project.
 You also have to make sure the luabind directory is somewhere in your compiler's include path.
-It requires `Boost`_ 1.31.0 to be installed (only boost headers).
+It requires `Boost`_ 1.32.0 or 1.33.0 to be installed (only boost headers).
 It also requires that Lua is installed.

 The official way of building luabind is with `Boost.Build V2`_.
 To properly build luabind with Boost.Build you need to set two environment variables: